 This misery in living long apart.

 Reading today's news, Sept 10th, 2013, I found this best gift for my birthday.
 Archaeologists may have actually found Shangguan Wan’ers tomb in my father's home province Shaanxi.
 The Shangguan family waited 1303 years for this since no one knew what happened to her.
 The tomb is near the new airport (西安咸阳).
 According to the unearthed epitaph, Shangguan Wan'er was buried in August 710. the tomb is very close to Wu Zetian's mother and her granddaughter's tomb.
 The area was the burial ground for Royals since the Han Dynasty.
 The archaeological survey found a multi-slope ramp leading to a single-chamber tomb.
 The tomb faces South, and is 36.5 meters long, 10.1 meters deep, with five patios, five sky lights, and four holes.
 Epitaphs placed within the corridor are well preserved, the cover bearing the title "Grand Tang Zhao Rong Shangguan," in Zhiwen regular script, nearly a thousand words, recording Shangguan Zhao Rong's life, age, burial place, and other information.
-But no remains of coffin and body, destroyed or it was cover up from the Li Longgi and Wan'er was never killed.
-At least Li Longgi would never kill her without his father's approval and his father would say "No" for sure.
-Maybe they had a secret deal.
+But no remains of coffin and body (Moved by her family for second burial?).
+The bone found inside turned out to be cow's bone.
+It might have been destroyed later by Li Longgi (李隆基) after he killed his aunt Princess Taiping (太平公主)since she and Waner's were so close in life.

 Han Yu (韩愈768-824) was a poet.
 He was the first among the Eight Great Masters of the Tang and Song Dynasties.
 Song Dynasty poet Su Shi praised Han Yu’s poem, which raised standards after eight dynasties of literary weakness.